Scrayil/NoPlayServices/README.md

 Looking at the source code of any application that incorporates the Google Play's APIs you can see that there are a few methods related to the Google Play Services.

-In particular the one of interest is called "isGooglePlayServicesAvailable", but there are many methods with the same name, inside different files.
+In particular the one of interest is called "isGooglePlayServicesAvailable", but there are many methods with the same name inside different files.
 By inspecting the code i found out that all of these methods call each others, but in the end only one of them is crucial.

-In order to remove the warning and avoid applications close because the Play Services are missing, the target method is the one contained inside the
+In order to remove the warning and avoid applications close because the Play Services are missing, the target method to replace is the one contained inside the
 class: "GooglePlayServicesUtilLight".
 The original method checks for various google's packages, and returns 0 only if there are no errors.